rlivingsus/misc/AllBooks.md

 - Isaacson, Walter: The Codebreaker; Benjamin Franklin: An American Life
 - Jorgenson, Eric: The Almanack of Naval Ravikant (Apr22) Stories and quotes from Naval Ravikant who is a successful venture capitalist, tech individual born in India
 - Kalanithi, Paul: When Breath Becomes Air
+- Kelly, Kevin: The Inevitable (May 22, 12 technologies that will shape our future)
 - Kemp, Paul: Star Wars Riptide
 - King, Stephen: Billy Summers; Dark Tower 7 books; Elevation; Outsider; The Institute; Riding the Bullet; Joyland
 - Koontz, Dean: The Good Guy